In British Columbia, Commissioners for Taking Affidavits are appointed under section 56 of the Evidence Act, RSBC 1996, c.124.

 Is this the same as a Commissioner of Oaths?

 Yes.
 A Commissioner for Taking Affidavits may administer oaths and affirmations and take affidavits and statutory declarations as permitted or required by law.

 Under section 29 of the Interpretation Act, RSBC 1996, c.
 238, 'oath' includes an affirmation, a statutory declaration or solemn declaration made under the British Columbia Evidence Act , RSBC 1996, c 124, or the Canada Evidence Act, RSC 1985, c.
 C-5.

-Please Note: An appointment as a Commissioner for Taking Affidavits does not authorize a person to certify or verify documents.
+It is important to note that an appointment as a Commissioner for Taking Affidavits does not authorize a person to certify or verify documents.

 Where Can I Find a Commissioner?

 Lawyers and notaries public are always commissioners.
 Usually at least one person at the government agent's office is also a commissioner.

 Effective September 1, 2015, Commissioners for Taking Affidavits for British Columbia Regulation (BC Reg 142/2015), designates the following groups of employees as Commissioners for Taking Affidavits for British Columbia because of their office or employment:

 (a) articled students within the meaning of the Legal Profession Act;